tlevine/dada.pink/vlermv/index.rst

     Why is Mongo so popular?

-I think its popularity has a lot to do with the ease of creating a new mongo database.
+I think its popularity has a lot to do with the ease of creating a new Mongo database.

     Easy to start using